Davinci-Vision/davinci_coin/README.md

 In the PBFT (Practical Byzantine Fault Tolerance) algorithm, there is no recurrence of the block chain.
 However, if you have more than one-third share, you can attack against the block chain.
 This is lower than 51% of PoW.

-Therefore, PoSis more disadvantageous in terms of defending against malicious attack than PoW.In order to defend against malicious attacks, the number of nodes must be increased.
+Therefore, PoSis more disadvantageous in terms of defending against malicious attack than PoW.
+In order to defend against malicious attacks, the number of nodes must be increased.

 However, in PBFT, as the number of nodes increases, the amount of traffic increases sharply.
-Therefore, more time is required for block generation.In general, the block time (waiting time to complete the transaction) is shorter and faster.
+Therefore, more time is required for block generation.
+In general, the block time (waiting time to complete the transaction) is shorter and faster.
 I have preferred 5 minutes rather than 10 minutes, 1 minute than 5 minutes, 10 seconds than 1 minute.

 However, since short block generation time and security are currently incompatible, the number of approvals must be increased accordingly.
 In order to improve the speed of transactions, therefore, new measures should be developed.